Wonderful World of Words with Will Shortz

 A wonderful weekend for all those who love language, puzzles, and games!

-36 years ago “Words” weekend at Mohonk Mountain House was founded by the wonderful Gloria and Larry Rosenthal.
+39 years ago “Words” weekend at Mohonk Mountain House was founded by the late and wonderful Gloria Rosenthal and her husband Larry.
 In 2007, the torch was passed to Will Shortz, The New York Times crossword editor and NPR Puzzlemaster, who became our host and brings along a different set of special guest stars each year.

 Availability is limited.
 For reservations, please call .